-What should the code say about government (e.g., law enforcement) access to Facial Recognition Data obtained by the commercial sector?
-What standards do holders of Facial Recognition Data believe should apply to requests by governments to gain access to this information, what concrete risks would occur if this standard is set too low or too high, and what, if any, obligation should exist to notify the Subject where allowed by law?
+18. What should the code say about government (e.g., law enforcement) access to raw images, Facial Templates, or algorithms obtained by the commercial sector?
+What standards should apply to requests by governments to gain access to this information, and what concrete risks would occur if this standard is set too low or too high?